A/N: I had to rewrite this, so enjoy. Don't forget to R&R! Thanks!

 "What happened?
 Was she okay?"

-"She was fine, Tina, she just got lost from her nanny, so I took her home."
+"She was fine, Tina, except that her nanny took off and left her and when she went looking for her, the girl fell and cut her arm.
+I stopped the bleeding and took her home."
 Vince paused.
 "Her mother offered me coffee or dinner for bringing her back."

 "Did you say yes?"